tobealive/anchor-solana-twitter/README.md

 To use the tests while working on a frontend run the localnet with `anchor localnet`.<br>
 In another terminal airdrop your wallet some SOL and load the test `solana airdrop 1000 <YourPhantomWalletPubKey> && anchor run test`.

-### Test results preview
+### Tested functionalities

 ```
 ❯ anchor test
-anchor-solana-twitter
 tweets
 	✔ can send and update tweets
 	✔ can send a tweet without a tag
 	✔ can delete own tweets
 	✔ cannot send a tweet without content
 	✔ cannot send a tweet with a tag > 50 or content > 280 characters
 	✔ cannot update a tweet without changes
 	✔ can fetch and filter tweets
 comments
 	✔ can send, update and delete comments
 votings
-   ✔ can vote and update a voting on a tweet
+	✔ can vote and update votings for tweets
-   ✔ can filter tweets a user has voted on
+	✔ can filter tweets a user has voted for
 direct messages
 	✔ can send a direct message to another user
 	✔ can fetch and filter a users direct messages
 user alias
 	✔ can create, update and delete a user alias
 ```

 [1]: https://book.anchor-lang.com/getting_started/installation.html